This Statement of Faith is available in Spanish here.

 Remarriage is adultery if both a husband and his wife are still alive, even if they are divorced or separated, for no one should separate what God has brought together, hence why the Law declares “the two shall become one”.
 A husband or a wife is only permitted to separate or divorce if there is sexual immorality or if he or she has been dismissed by an unbelieving spouse, but neither can remarry until one of them dies, or they can choose to reconcile.
 Deuteronomy 24:1, Matthew 19:3, Matthew 19:9, 1 Corinthians 7:13, Matthew 19:9, Mark 10:11-12, 1 Corinthians 7:15, 1 Corinthians 7:10-11, Genesis 2:24, Mark 10:8-9, I Corinthians 7:39, Romans 7:2-3, Matthew 19:10, 1 Corinthians 7:10-11.

 The Roman line of emperors then became the Roman popes in fulfillment of the “antichrist” prophecies, also referred to as the “little horn” of Daniel, who created a false gospel that mixed ancient Babylonian and Egyptian teaching into what became “catholicism”.
 This relates to why the Vatican is also called the whore of “Babylon”.
 The pope has taught the world lies, with teachings such as the trinity, eternal torment in hell, the soul never dies and goes immediately to hell or heaven at death, changing times such as the Sabbath to Sunday, and ultimately discarding the Law of God, hence why he is also called the “man of lawlessness”.
+She is also called “whore” because she sells her lies for money, just as a whore sells her body for money, hence why she is also very wealthy, which relates to how the kings of the earth commit “sexual immorality” with her, because all the banks of the world trace back to the Vatican, which are all based on interest and usury, which is forbidden by the Law of God.
 This whore of Babylon is also the mother of more whores, which are more churches and denominations that have borrowed many of her teachings, which includes Protestant churches.
 The pope will be destroyed by Jesus Christ at his second coming.
 Daniel 7:8, 1 John 2:18, 2 Thessalonians 2:3-4, Daniel 11:36, Daniel 9:27, Matthew 24:15-20, Luke 21:20-24, Luke 21:5-6, 2 Thessalonians 2:8, Daniel 7:8, Revelation 13:5, Daniel 7:25, Revelation 13:5-6.

 The pope persecuted and martyred the people of God.
 The Vatican currently stands as being drunk with the blood it formerly spilled, whose authority began around 538 AD as granted by the Justinian Code till around 1798 AD when the pope was captured by the French, thus fulfilling the 1,260 years, 42 months, and “time, times, and half a time” declared by scripture.
 Daniel 7:25, Revelation 13:5, Revelation 13:7.